Buerostack/DataMapper/README.md

 - **“Cannot POST /…​”** → The route didn’t match or the template path is wrong.
 Ensure the file exists at `DSL/<project>/<view>.hbs`.
 - **`TemplateNotFound`** → Filename/paths don’t match the URL (no extension in the URL).
 - **`TemplateOutputNotJson`** → You requested JSON but the template doesn’t render valid JSON.
 Fix the template or omit the JSON preference header.

----

-## License

-Choose a license suitable for publishing this cleaned version of DataMapper.
-Credit **RIA/Bürokratt** as the original holder and **Rainer Türner** as the architect/original lead and current maintainer of this clean repository.